BrendanQuinnJ1/blog/hugo/content/posts/22/04/blog-explanation.md

 {{< youtube id="8WfRcnF4iZI" >}}

 Starting a blog is a weird & awkward thing for me.
 For years, I’ve laughed at _most_ (not all) people that have a tech blog.
 I used to view “tech bloggers” as people shilling the latest corporate IT jargon and marketing bullshit.
-In retrospect, it’s a bit judgemental to look at the writings over others and draw such a reductive conclusion, so I figured I’d give it a try myself.
+In retrospect, it’s a bit judgemental to look at the writings of others and draw such a reductive conclusion, so I figured I’d give it a try myself.
 The goal here is to improve my overall understanding of different technologies and work on become a better communicator around those topics as well, starting with writing.
 Hopefully I can add in some clever memes along the way.

 # The Ogrengineered blog